Nevada vs. New Mexico State NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- Nevada and its opponents have scored at least 62.5 points -- this matchup's over/under -- only once this year.
+- Nevada and its opponents have scored at least 63 points -- this matchup's over/under -- only once this season.

-- New Mexico State's games have gone over 62.5 points in two opportunities this season.
+- New Mexico State and its opponents have combined to score more than 63 points in two games this season.

-- The two teams combine to average 54.5 points per game, eight less than the over/under in this contest.
+- The two teams combine to score 54.5 points per game, 8.5 less than the over/under in this contest.

-- This contest's total is 4.3 points above the 58.2 these two squads combine to allow per game this season.
+- These two squads combine to surrender 58.2 points per game, 4.8 fewer than this contest's over/under.

-- The Wolf Pack and their opponents score an average of 54.8 points per game, 7.7 fewer than Saturday's total.
+- Wolf Pack games have an average total of 54.8 points this season, 8.2 fewer than Saturday's over/under.

-- The 55.2 PPG average total in Aggies games this season is 7.3 points fewer than this game's over/under.
+- In 2021, games involving the Aggies have averaged a total of 55.2 points, 7.8 fewer than this game's set over/under.

 Nevada Stats and Trends

-- Nevada has three wins against the spread in four games this year.
+- Nevada has played four games, with three wins against the spread.

-- The Wolf Pack covered the spread in their only game when favored by 31 points or more.
+- This season, the Wolf Pack won ATS in their only game as a favorite of 31 points or more.

-- Nevada's games this year have eclipsed the over/under in 75% of its opportunities (three times in four games with a set point total).
+- Nevada has eclipsed the over/under in 75% of its opportunities this year (three times in four games with a set point total).

-- When Nevada records more than 34.2 points, it is 2-0 against the spread and 2-0 overall.
+- When Nevada scores more than 34.2 points, it is 2-0 against the spread and 2-0 overall.

-- The Wolf Pack have two giveaways this season, while the Aggies have 11 takeaways .
+- The Wolf Pack have turned the ball over two times this season, nine fewer than the Aggies have forced (11).

 - Find the latest spread and moneyline odds for Nevada at SISportsbook.